 This cheesy fish pie is topped with cauliflower and crispy Cheddar doused in creamy white sauce, merging fish pie and cauliflower cheese into one.
-What's more, this treat-like dinner couldn't be kinder to the purse-strings coming it at just 50p a serving.
+What's more, this treat-like dinner couldn't be kinder to the purse-strings, coming it at just 50p per serving.

 Garlic mushroom pappardelle

 ‘Pasta sauces don’t get simpler than olive oil and garlic', says Miguel.
 That classic combo comes into its own in this pappardelle dish bulked out with sautéed garlic mushrooms.
-Serve up this creation in just 20 minutes - perfect for nestling into the sofa in front of a boxset.
+Serve up this creation in just 20 minutes - perfect for tucking into on the sofa in front of a good boxset.

 Instead of buying your tortillas, why not try making your own?
 It's cheaper and so simple - you only need flour and water...and that's a wrap!

 Looking for a fun variation on a classic pizza?
 Make your own from scratch with this Fiorentina topped with spinach, cheese and a runny egg.

 Top tip: remember to leave the dough overnight for proving.
 Don't have eggs or spinach to hand?
 Top your pizza with whatever ingredients you have in the fridge to save even more pennies.

 Spanish chorizo stew